 The EU contribution shall be paid from the appropriations in the EU general budget allocated to Cybersecurity activities in the DEP Programme, the specific programme implementing HEP established by Decision (EU) 2021/764 and other relevant EU programmes, as needed for the implementation of the tasks or the achievement of the objectives of the ECCC, subject to decisions taken in accordance with the legal acts of the EU establishing those programmes.

-The amounts from the table below cover all appropriations from the EU contribution / EU subsidy and from the revenue stemming from the Contribution Agreement on the Horizon Europe Programme.
+The amounts from the table below cover all appropriations from the EU contribution / EU subsidy and from the revenue stemming from the implementation of the Horizon Europe Programme through the signature of a Contribution Agreement.
 For further details please see Annex III.